One of the bright spots of my cancer diagnosis is that, over the years, I have met the most amazing people.

 My fearless status enabled me to do all kinds of things outside of my comfort zone, like skydiving and paragliding, climbing hard trails, skiing runs that were maybe above my skill level, and dating in a new, different and very authentic way.
 I left my religion and found a church that I, and my children, love.
 I’ll tell you that leaving a religion you grew up with is gut-wrenching but in this case, was worth it.

 With my cancer, I achieved remission and life was good.
 And then I relapsed and life became hard again.
 I re-entered treatment.
 I lost all my hair and my eyelashes.
 But this time, things were different.
 The first time I went bald, I never let anyone see me without a wig.
 But this time I had a new husband.
-Would I let him see me this vulnerable?
+Would I let him see my vulnerability?
 Because baldness, at least for this girl, is far more “naked” than being, well, naked.
 I did.
 There I was, as bad as it gets—too thin, no hair, no eyelashes and thinning eyebrows.
 Throwing up every day.
 Struggling to eat food.
 Not putting laundry away.
 Would he leave me?
 Would he think less of me?

 Turns out, no. He claims that I’m still beautiful.
 I disagree.
 I see a wounded, battle-scarred warrior.
 My eyelashes are growing back, my eyebrows not yet, my hair now has dark brown soft fuzz on top.
 I wash it with baby shampoo.
 I still wear wigs but sometimes, I am confident enough to head out in just a hat.
 My clothes are all too big.
 But I get up each day, grateful that I feel better, grateful that I’m alive, and ready to keep living fearlessly.